 3) Patients sometimes arrive late for appointments, hence patients at appointments later in the day are affected.

-For example, people may present with difficult emotional issues that take more time than expected.
+4) Patients sometimes do not book enough time for the problem they have come with, such as people may present with difficult emotional issues that take more time than expected.
 In other times, patients have an extensive list of problems they want to discuss but booked only a short appointment.
 In this situation, it is important to discuss the more important problems first and rebook further appointments at a later date to resolve the rest.

 1) Come well prepared